 When you first try to boot an x86 app (Lightroom or Steam, for example) you’ll be asked to install Rosetta 2; and then it will translate that app.
 The first boot of a translated app is a little slow, around 50 seconds, and the same happens from a restart – every other time you’ll probably struggle to determine which apps are native or translated.
 That’s seriously impressive, and removes one of the big barriers to this machine.

 I’ve downloaded and installed all the apps I use on a daily basis.
 These come from the App Store and elsewhere online, and everything I’ve tried has worked a charm.
-Adobe’s suite of apps might not all have M1 versions – at the time of writing, there’s an M1 beta of Photoshop and nothing else – but they all work fine.
+Adobe’s suite of apps might not all have M1 versions, but they all work fine.
 The same goes for Steam and Office.
-I even installed the new Football Manager 2021 from Steam; not only did it work, but there were no obvious signs of the emulation affecting the game.
+I even installed Football Manager 2021 from Steam; not only did it work, but there were no obvious signs of the emulation affecting the game.
 Impressive stuff.

 Apps that have been optimised are growing rapidly, too, both from indie developers and the bigger names.
 Google pushed out a native M1 version of Chrome, and Pixelmator Pro is an excellent image-editing tool that’s been updated.

 While I personally haven’t experienced any incompatibility issues, if you use a very specific or niche app for work then I’d advise you first try to find out about any known issues before making the switch.
 The same is true if you require any specific Final Cut Pro plug-ins or Windows emulation through an app such as Parallels, as this doesn’t work.
 There’s no Boot Camp for Windows, either.

 Apps can also be installed from the iOS App Store, giving you, in theory, access to plenty more services.